Your relationship with yourself.....

 I have heard this said so many times.
 "As within.....so without."
 What does this saying mean to you?
 This saying has been used in many spiritual practices.
-It is a deep study of your inner world how that can affect your outer world, and through reflecting on those perceptions, you can create your own power to transform your reality.
+It is a deep study of your own inner world.
+How do you perceive yourself?
+How do you treat yourself?
+Let me explain this to you gently and clearly.
+How you treat yourself and the labels that you use to describe yourself have a profound effect on your physical, mental, and emotional body.

 Studies have shown that your physical health can be impacted by your mental health.
 Well, I am here to say that how you perceive your physical body, IS that mental effect on your physical health.